Committed to Every Student’s Success

 Katherine has also served on the Board of Directors for Madrone Trail Charter School, the John Muir Magnet School, and the Oregon Middle Level Association and was the principal of Talent Middle School.
 She is currently the Administrator at The Siskiyou School.

-Steve Retzlaff (founder) began his career in education in 1994 as a Teach For America corps member in the South Bronx.
-As a student who once struggled in school, Steve developed a passion for finding strategies to engage, connect, and inspire students.
-Early on, he discovered that when students clearly understood his expectations, they became more engaged and invested in their learning.
+Steve Retzlaff (founder) began his education career as a Teach For America corps member in the South Bronx.
+Having struggled as a student himself, Steve developed a deep commitment to engaging, connecting, and inspiring students through clear communication and high expectations.
+Early in his career, he realized that when students understood what was expected of them, their engagement and investment in learning soared.

-Over the years, Steve has worn many hats in education—Special Education teacher, Language Arts and Social Studies teacher, counselor, Dean, Assistant Principal, interim Superintendent, and for the past 17 years, Principal of Ashland Middle School (AMS).
-His love for middle school students has guided his entire career, spanning four schools across three states.
+With decades of experience in education, Steve has served in numerous roles, including Special Education teacher, Language Arts and Social Studies teacher, counselor, Dean, Assistant Principal, Superintendent, and Principal.
+His passion for middle school education has shaped his leadership at schools across three states and four unique communities.

-Steve is also a dedicated professional development leader, having shared his expertise with over 1,000 educators nationwide.
-He has presented his work at conferences hosted by organizations such as the Association for Middle Level Education, the University of Southern Maine, the University of Southern Oregon, the Oregon School Board Association, and the Coalition of Oregon School Administrators.
-His influence has reached states across the country, including Maine, Texas, Oregon, Pennsylvania, Missouri, and Florida.
+Steve’s impact extends far beyond his own school community.
+A sought-after professional development leader, he has shared his expertise with educators across the nation.
+He has presented at conferences organized by leading institutions such as the National Association of Secondary School Principals (NASSP), the Association for Middle Level Education (AMLE), the University of Southern Oregon, the Oregon School Boards Association, and the Coalition of Oregon School Administrators, influencing educators in states like Maine, Texas, Oregon, Pennsylvania, Missouri, and Florida.

 Jim Westrick (founder and CEO) has been an educator for more than 31 years.
 He first started teaching in the Peace Corps in Kenya, East Africa.
 While primarily a high school science teacher, Jim has taught classes in every grade level, K-12, and served as a high school administrator.
 His work through a previous company, Collaborative Learning, Inc. sent him across the country to support dozens of schools and districts as they worked to map their curriculum and align to standards.